joe-watson-sbf/demo-n-tier-architecture/README.md

 # Library Demo - N Tier Architecture

-## Sure, here is an example implementation of a library application
-using N-tier architecture using Spring Boot with Java:
+#### Implementation of a library application using N-tier architecture using Spring Boot with Java:

 # Overview